-Based in Symphony Hall, it gives over 150 concerts each year in Birmingham, the UK and around the world, playing music that ranges from classics to contemporary, film music and even symphonic disco.
+Based in Symphony Hall, it typically gives over 150 concerts each year in Birmingham, the UK and around the world, playing music that ranges from classics to contemporary, film scores and even symphonic disco.
 With a far-reaching community programme and a family of choruses and youth ensembles, it’s involved in every aspect of music-making in the Midlands.
-But at its centre is a team of 75 superb professional musicians, and a 98-year tradition of making the world’s greatest music, right here in the heart of Birmingham.
+At its centre is a team of 75 superb professional musicians, and a 100-year tradition of making the world’s greatest music, in the heart of Birmingham.

 That tradition started with the Orchestra’s very first symphonic concert in 1920 – conducted by Sir Edward Elgar.
 But it was when it discovered the young British conductor Simon Rattle in 1980 that the CBSO became internationally famous, and showed how the arts can help give a new sense of direction to a whole city.
 Rattle’s successors Sakari Oramo and Andris Nelsons helped cement that global reputation, and continued to build on the CBSO’s tradition of flying the flag for Birmingham.

-More recently, under the artistic leadership of former principal guest conductor Edward Gardner, associate conductor Michael Seal and former assistant conductor Alpesh Chauhan, the CBSO continued doing what it does best – playing great music for the people of Birmingham and the Midlands.
-In June 2016 the CBSO also announced the addition of Jonathan Bloxham to its roster as Assistant Conductor who will be staying with us until Summer 2018.
+More recently, under the artistic leadership of former Principal Guest Conductor Edward Gardner, Associate Conductor Michael Seal and former Assistant Conductor Alpesh Chauhan, the CBSO continued doing what it does best – playing great music for the people of Birmingham and the Midlands.
+In 2016, the CBSO announced the addition of Jonathan Bloxham to its roster as Assistant Conductor, a positon he held until Summer 2018.